 - American Board of Venous and Lymphatic Medicine

 - Clinical Professor, Indiana University School of Medicine

 More About Dr. Barajas

-Dr. Barajas has been in practice for 15 years.
+Dr. Barajas has been in practice for over 15 years.
 After four years of emergency medicine, he opened his own family practice in Hobart, IN.
 In 2007, he received additional training in treating patients with vein disease, and began performing vein procedures for Decatur Vein Clinic in Indianapolis.

 In 2009, Dr. Barajas became Assistant Medical Director for Decatur Vein Clinic, and has treated countless patients in the northern Indiana.
 He has personally performed more than 7,000 venous procedures, trained several physicians in the vein field, and ensured that patients received the best vein care throughout his practice.
 Partnering with St. Mary Medical Center in Hobart, IN, Dr. Barajas was instrumental in developing their vein care services, as well as coordinating vein care with a team of subspecialists in vascular medicine.

 Dr. Barajas received board certification in venous medicine by the American Board of Venous and Lymphatic Medicine in 2009.
 As of 2015, he is one of only 718 physicians to receive this distinction, which recognizes a physician’s skill and expertise in the vein field.
 He is also a registered phlebology sonographer, demonstrating enhanced skills in the use of ultrasound technology to evaluate vein patients.